Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.2.3.0
+- There are now notebooks, the path can also be changed in the config

 ## v1.2.2.1
 - Old icons replaced with the new ones that have been forgotten
 - Invoices limited to *.pdf files only (for now)